 In 2020, Facebook launched the climate Science Information Center in Canada, France, Germany, Ireland, Nigeria, South Africa, and the US.
 These labels will link to the Climate Science Information Center, where people can find factual information from leading climate organizations and take prior climate change measures.

-Now Facebook has expanded the network to 16 counters with merely 4 million followers, and surprisingly the centers get one lakh visitors per day.
+Facebook has expanded the network to 16 counters with merely 4 million followers, and surprisingly, the centers get one lakh visitors daily.
 Facebook vowed to add additional features to the community center to grab most people’s attention towards climate change.

 Recently they have brought up quiz features in collaboration with the IPCC to test people understanding of climate.
 Facebook also introduces an informative session that provides people with pivotal figures on climate change-related crises and issues, starting with wildfires, a significant threat to humanity.